To the content

 Dismantling work on the existing pipeline is going according to plan

-Immediately after the successful commissioning of the new Weinviertel line in summer 2022, the dismantling work of the existing line has also begun.
+Directly after the successful commissioning of the new Weinviertel line in summer 2022, the dismantling work on the existing line has also begun.
 Part of the pylons will be removed by helicopter and transported away.
-After a short period of bad weather, the pylon locations in the Weinviertel region, which are only accessible via the ground, have already been dismantled by helicopter.
+After a brief period of bad weather, the pylon locations in the Weinviertel region, which can only be reached via natural ground, have already been dismantled by helicopter.

-Thanks to optimised planning and implementation, the project is well on schedule.
-"The high level of motivation during the elaborate preparations by the project team of the Weinviertel line was matched in no way by the partners carrying out the work, with a remarkable dismantling rate of around 4 pylons per hour (3 approaches per pylon)," praises Andreas Pischel, project manager of the Weinviertel line.
+Thanks to optimized planning and execution, the project is well on schedule.
+"The high level of motivation during the complex preparations by the Weinviertel line project team was matched by the executing partners with a remarkable dismantling rate of around 4 pylons per hour (3 approaches per pylon)," emphasizes Andreas Pischel, project manager of the Weinviertel line, with praise.

 In the meantime, 228 of 255 pylons have already been successfully dismantled.
 The remaining 27 pylons will be removed at the beginning of next year.
-In addition to the removal of the pylons, the foundations must also be dismantled.
-Here, the work is also proceeding according to plan in coordination with the ecological building inspectorates and, of course, the landowners.
+In addition to removing the pylons, the foundations also have to be dismantled.
+Here, too, the work is proceeding according to plan in coordination with the ecological construction supervisors and, of course, the landowners.

 Milestone 12.09.2022

-The Weinviertel line, and with it the substation at Neusiedl an der Zaya, commenced full operation right on schedule.
-On 12 September 2022, the informational event for the commissioning was held in Neusiedl an der Zaya.
-At the invitation of APG, the event was attended by Governor Johanna Mikl-Leitner, EVN board members Stefan Szyskowitz and Franz Mittermayer, Mayor Andreas Keller, APG Supervisory Board Chairman Peter F. Kollmann and APG CTO Gerhard Christiner.
+The Weinviertel line and therefore also the substation in Neusiedl an der Zaya are going into full operation as planned.
+The information event on commissioning took place in Neusiedl an der Zaya on 12.09.2022.
+At the invitation of APG, Governor Johanna Mikl-Leitner, the two EVN board members Stefan Szyskowitz and Franz Mittermayer, Mayor Andreas Keller as well as APG Supervisory Board Chairman Peter F. Kollmann and APG CEO Gerhard Christiner attended the event.

-Now that it’s been completed, the Weinviertel line is making a vital contribution to a secure supply of electricity in Lower Austria and in Austria as a whole.
-Going forward, the line will feed up to 3,000 MW of renewable energy from Lower Austria into APG’s trans-regional grid for use throughout all of Austria.
-A true milestone in the transition to new forms of energy!
+The completed Weinviertel line will make a decisive contribution to the secure supply of electricity in Austria and Lower Austria in APG's high-voltage grid.
+In future, it will feed up to 3,000 MW of renewable energy from Lower Austria into APG's supra-regional grid and make it usable throughout Austria.
+A milestone for the secure energy transition.

 Update 19.08.2022